8Stringking/MemoryGame3/README.md

 ## 5.Wire Frames
 [Go to the top](#table-of-contents)

-Below is the original wireframes created for the game, and as you can see I was able to stick quite close to the original intended plans.
+Below is the original wireframes created for the game, and as you can see I was able to stick quite close to the original intended plans, and i was pleased to be able to keep it simple for the user to be able to easily navigate the site and the game itself, but also injecting the star wars feel that was so important for this game.

 ![enter-page](assets/images/wireframes/wireframeenterpage.jpg)